bdaiinstitute/spatialmath-python/README.md

 These classes abstract the low-level numpy arrays into objects that obey the rules associated with the mathematical groups SO(2), SE(2), SO(3), SE(3) as well as twists and quaternions.

-Using classes ensures type safety, for example it stops us mixing a 2D homogeneous transformation with a 3D rotation matrix -- both are 3x3 matrices.
+Using classes ensures type safety, for example it stops us mixing a 2D homogeneous transformation with a 3D rotation matrix -- both of which are 3x3 matrices.
+It also ensures that the internal matrix representation is always a valid member of the relevant group.

 For example, to create an object representing a rotation of 0.3 radians about the x-axis is simply